redhousestudio/redhousestudio.github.io/_projects/project1503-Solipsism.md

 <iframe src="https://open.spotify.com/embed/album/5TcA1sF3FI2GLUt0gggxVC" width="400" height="300" frameborder="0" allowtransparency="true"></iframe>

-Or listen in your favourite player [here](https://dg.lnk.to/solipsism).
+Listen to the album in your favourite player [here](https://dg.lnk.to/solipsism).

 A beautiful video was made for this song: